-Have you planted a good crop or container garden this year, but now wish you could have planted more?
-It’s not too late, you can still plant some quick growing vegetables to harvest this fall!
+It’s not too late to plant some quick growing vegetables this summer and harvest in fall!
 There are a number of plants that grow quickly and like colder weather.
-So consider utilizing your space for brand new veggies you can grow late into the season.
+Consider utilizing your space for brand new veggies you can grow late into the season and enjoy a second harvest.

-These plants also grow quickly, most having a harvest time of about 70 days.
+These plants also grow quickly.
+Many have a harvest time of about 70 days.
 Which means harvest time is a little over 2 months!
-These awesome vegetables include:
+These vegetables include:

 A Few Tips to Consider When Summer Planting

-Summer planting is always successful.
+Summer planting isn’t always successful.
 There are many things to consider before planting in the summer heat.
 However, if you take certain measures, you can have a successful fall harvest.

 Most likely, your new seedlings are going to be planted where you had previous vegetables.
 Because of this, those plants have already sucked the soil dry of nutrients.
-I would recommend adding some compost for the best Fall growing conditions.
+Add some organic compost for the best Fall growing conditions.

 Because your days are going to be hot, mulch will maintain the moisture in the ground.
 Add organic mulch or straw to help protect your plants.